wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-windows-agent.rst

 Download the Wazuh agent package
 --------------------------------

 1. Log into your Windows Agent instance via Remote Desktop as Administrator.
+Remember to use the password you obtained `previously <access-ec2-instances.html#rdp-access-to-windows-instance>`_.

 2. Open Internet Explorer and paste the following into the address bar: